 2. What should the assessment target?
 An assessment can take one or a combination of the following approaches.

-A process review looks at the procedures and tools used to prepare for negotiations and identifies potential improvements.
-This is almost always a useful undertaking, since most groups will readily admit that at least some aspects of their process could be better and are eager for advice.
+- Process review: This assessment looks at the procedures and tools used to prepare for negotiations and identifies potential improvements.
+This is almost always a useful undertaking, since most groups will readily admit that they didn’t always follow best practices and good negotiation skills, and at least some aspects of their process could be better and are eager for advice.
 This approach is particularly useful in matrixed leadership environments, where authority and information are distributed across groups and geography.

 3. How should findings be applied?